kiwicom/orbit-swiftui/Sources/Orbit/Orbit.docc/Foundation/Elevation.md

 ## Suppressing existing elevation

-Elevation in child views can be optionally disabled by using ``IsElevationEnabledKey`` environment key, typically in order to disable elevation that is present by default on some Orbit components, to be able to apply the elevation for a subset of components at once.
+Elevation in child views can be optionally disabled by using `isElevationEnabled` environment value, typically in order to disable elevation that is present by default on some Orbit components, to be able to apply the elevation for a subset of components at once.